brouberol/blog/content/pizza-recipe.md

 For 2 pizzas, you'll need:

 - 400g of flour
-- 6g of salt (I personally use kosher salt)
+- 6g of salt (I personally use kosher salt, although more out of habit than anything else)
 - 220mL of water
 - 6g of fresh baker's yeast (dried yeast works as well.
 I prefer it fresh.)
 - time